 The final part of the Belvedere permanent exhibition shows the transition of Austrian (and Central European) art into the modernist era and through to today.
 As always, many jewels capture the eye.

-- Selection of 19th and 20th-century art
+- Selection of 20th-century art

 - The Belvedere is a dynamic museum, so the actual works on display may vary